adam-hamland/python_cheatsheets/python_cheatsheet.md

 Methods are functions that are built-into classes.
 Tuples don't have many because tuples can't be changed.

-General Syntax of tuple methods is as follows: tuple_name.method_name()
+General Syntax of tuple methods is as follows: tuple_name.methodname()

 Examples: